javiermurillo/ror7_webpack5_react_boilerplate/README.md

 # Rails + Webpack + React Boilerplate

 Welcome to the Rails + Webpack + React Boilerplate.
 This boilerplate is designed to kickstart your development process and provide a scalable foundation for building modern web applications.
-It's built using Ruby 3.1.2, Ruby on Rails, Webpack, and React.
+It's built using Ruby 3.1.2, Ruby on Rails, Webpack, and React

 ## 🌟 Features